Vector Real Estate: Owning Your Brand’s Place in AI’s Semantic Space

 1. Transparency and Accountability

 An outsourcing business or company should know how the business functioning outsources their data.
-Why is the GDPR regulation important for such businesses then?
+Why is the GDPR regulation important for such businesses?
 The importance of GDPR lies in the fact that it ensures such outsourcing companies are transparent with them about the processing activities regarding their data.
 That involves giving clear descriptions to a client:

 The GDPR makes companies account for detailed records of their data processing activities.
 GDPR and Data Security go hand-in-hand at all times.
 Thus, they will be answerable to the outsourcing partners of their clients.
 Confidence in the use of their sensitive information is kindled because it is treated based on high standards of data protection.